xyflow/react-flow-docs/docs/api/hooks/use-viewport.md

 sidebar_position: 4
 ---

-This hook returns the ndes.
-The component that uses this hook re-renders whenever a node changes.
+This hook returns the viewport (`{ x: number, y: number, zoom: number }`).
+The component that uses this hook re-renders whenever the viewport changes.

 :::caution